-The Authority must approve any changes or amendments to the HOME application addendum that result in changes to project funding or structure.
-All requests for award revisions must be submitted in writing to your assigned program coordinator.
+The Authority must approve any changes or amendments to the HOME application addendum that result in changes to development funding or structure.
+All requests for award revisions must be submitted in writing to your assigned Program Coordinator.

 PUBLIC DISCLOSURE REQUIREMENTS